greatcouncil/greatcouncil/_emojis/bounty_hunter.md

 - star
 - sheriff
 ---
-A bounty is a reward often offered by a group as an incentive for the accomplishment of a bug resolution.
+A bounty is a reward often offered as an incentive for the accomplishment of a tricky bug resolution.